 What is a Registrar?

 Your shareholding in Jardine Lloyd Thompson Group plc ("JLT") is recorded on a register of shareholders.
 The register is a list of the names and addresses of all JLT shareholders and the number of shares they own.
-The register is maintained on behalf of the company by Capita Registrars ("the Registrar").
+The register is maintained on behalf of the company by Link Assest Services (formerly Capita Registrars ("the Registrar")).
 The Registrar updates the register when your personal circumstances or shareholding change, and also sends out your dividend payment and share certificates.

 By law, the register is a public document which the Registrar must make available for inspection.
 However JLT will not provide details of any individual shareholder to third parties.
-The JLT Registrars are Capita Registrars and their website www.capitaregistrars.com also contains information on shareholding and allows you to access your own shareholder information, advise them of changes to your home address, e-mail address (if applicable) or dividend payment instructions.
+You can access your own shareholder information via www.linkassetservices.com which you can also use to notify us of, changes to your home address, e-mail address (if applicable) or dividend payment instructions.

 What should I do with my share certificate?